alekhyaduba/alekhyaduba.github.io/README.md

+## Welcome!
-## About
+### About

-You can use the [editor on GitHub](https://github.com/alekhyaramarao/alekhyaramarao.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+[comment]: <> (You can use the [editor on GitHub]&#40;https://github.com/alekhyaramarao/alekhyaramarao.github.io/edit/main/README.md&#41; to maintain and preview the content for your website in Markdown files.)
+I am interested in building Intelligent Systems that takes away the redundant work and allow us to work on new and exciting problems.
+I am currently pursuing my **Master's degree in Computer Engineering from CSE department at TAMU, College Station**, where my primary focus is in the field of **_Artificial
+Intelligence and Applied Machine Learning_**.

+I have worked as Senior Software Engineer, where I was primarily responsible to ensure product quality and deliverables.

-### Markdown
+###

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for